-The client after seeing my Instagram illustration portfolio basically told me to do draw whatever I wanted to draw there.
+The client after seeing my Instagram illustration portfolio basically told me to do draw whatever I want.
 So I thought about drawing a concept based on a three weeks trip all across California that I did in 2017 with my brother.

-We landed at the LA and spent a couple days there, then we went to Indio, San Diego, Oceanside, Fallbrook, and then up to Santa Cruz and San Francisco to find a couple of friends.
+We landed in LA and spent a couple days there, then we went to Indio, San Diego, Oceanside, Fallbrook, then up to Santa Cruz and San Francisco to find a couple of friends.

-So I started sketching a popping eyes crazy skull with sunglasses and my hairstyle, with a brewery logo tattoo on the head.
+So I started sketching a popping eyes crazy skull with sunglasses and my hairstyle, with the brewery logo tattoo on the head.

-Behind him I drew the Palm Springs windmills with the long road where we were driving, a motel sign because of all our bookings down the road, and the ocean, the palm tree and the surfboards.
+Behind him I drew the Palm Springs windmills with the long road where we were driving, a motel sign because of all our bookings down the road, and then the ocean, the palm trees and the surfboards.

 This is the label:

-As usual I choose a warm color palette with bright yellow, red, aqua and light blue, to create something that make you think about some 80s-90s vintage skateboard graphics, with some bubbly text inspired by the psychedelic art world, for the mandatory government texts.
+As usual I choose a warm color palette with bright yellow, red, aqua and light blue, to create something that make you think about some 80s-90s vintage skateboard graphics, with some bubbly text inspired by the psychedelic art world, for the General Surgeon texts.

 Here some images of the finished beer can.